 Why are portfolio careers gaining popularity?

-With companies everywhere trying to minimise their permanent headcount following COVID-19, the services of portfolio career professionals are rising, to help companies to
+With companies everywhere trying to minimise their permanent headcount following COVID-19, the services of portfolio career professionals are rising, to help companies and individual clients, to

 - fill skills gaps,